boydm/phoenix_markdown/README.md

 # Markdown Template Engine for Phoenix

   A Markdown template engine for Phoenix.
-It uses [Earmark](https://hex.pm/packages/earmark) to render markdown to html.
 It also lets you (optionally) embed EEx tags to be evaulated on the server.

 > Powered by [Earmark](https://github.com/pragdave/earmark)

   ## Usage

   1. Add `{:phoenix_markdown, "~> 1.0"}` to your deps in `mix.exs`.
   2. Add the following to your Phoenix `config/config.exs`

      ```elixir
     config :phoenix, :template_engines,
       md: PhoenixMarkdown.Engine
      ```

     If you are also using the [phoenix_haml](https://github.com/chrismccord/phoenix_haml) engine, then it should look like this:
      ```elixir
     config :phoenix, :template_engines,
       haml: PhoenixHaml.Engine,
       md:   PhoenixMarkdown.Engine
      ```

   3. Use the `.html.md` extensions for your templates.

   ## Optional